thbinder/mlops_sea_animal_classification/README.md

 💻 MLFlow (local)
 -------------

 Build and launch mlflow local server from the infra folder.
-For more information refer to the related readme.
+For more information on this service, refer to the related readme.
 ```
 cd infra/mlflow
 docker-compose up -d --build
 ```

+MLFlow will be deployed on localhost:5000 by default, as well as minio on localhost:9000.

 💻 Jenkins (local)
 -------------

 Build and launch jenkins local server from the infra folder.
-For more information refer to the related readme.
+For more information on this service, refer to the related readme.
 ```
 cd infra/jenkins
 docker-compose up -d --build